ryanwongsa/Sign2GPT/README.md

 This repo is the official implementation of "Sign2GPT: Leveraging Large Language Models for Gloss-Free Sign Language Translation".

+## Environment Setup

+Build the Docker image using the `Dockerfile` and `environment.yml` files provided.

 ## Dataset Preparation

 Request access for CSL-Daily from the authors of "Improving Sign Language Translation with Monolingual Data by Sign Back-Translation" (Zhou et al.) and add it to folder named `csldaily`.